OmarAbdelaleem/Titanic-Learnings/README.md

 # Titanic: Learnings 🚢💡

 Welcome to Titanic: Learnings!
-This engaging project combines data analysis, visualization, and predictive modeling to explore the factors influencing survival rates of the passengers aboard the Titanic.
+This engaging project combines data analysis, and visualization to explore the factors influencing the survival rates of the passengers aboard the Titanic.

 ![Titanic]( RMS_Titanic_3.jpeg)